cs-ed/edtech-plan-msrobertsGHS/README.md

 “AP Computer Science Principles is an introductory college-level computing course that introduces students to the breadth of the field of computer science.
 Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
 They incorporate abstraction into programs and use data to discover new knowledge.
 Students also explain how computing innovations and computing systems—including the internet—work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.”  - College Board

+or (couldn’t decide)

+“This course introduces students to the foundational concepts of computer science and explores the impact computing and technology have on our society.

+With a unique focus on creative problem solving and real-world applications, the AP Computer Science Principles course gives students the opportunity to explore several important topics of computing using their own ideas and creativity, use the power of computing to create artifacts of personal value, and develop an interest in computer science that will foster further endeavors in the field.”  - CodeHS Syllabus

 Prior computer science experience is not required to take this course.

 This course will meet the “g” of the A-G requirement.